timotto/addca-concourse-pipeline/README.md

 ## Setup

-Create the two required git repositories.
-Then run the shell script "src/main/sh/bootstrap.sh".
-It will create the files "build/pipeline.yaml" as well as "build/secrets.yaml" with the latter one being a copy of "secrets.example.yaml".
-Modify the created file "build/secrets.yaml" to match your environment.
-It will not be overwritten if you run "bootstrap.sh" again.

-Assuming you configured "build/secrets.yaml" for a concourse pipeline named "addca" with a fly target "target" run

-fly -t target set-pipeline -p addca -c build/pipeline.yaml -l build/secrets.yaml

-to bootstrap the pipeline.
-It will listen on the git repositories and add more jobs as docker images are added to the "docker-images.txt" file in the docker images git repository.
+Create the two required git repositories as well as an SSH key to access them.

+Create a copy of "secrets.example.yaml" and modify it to match your environment.

+Start the pipeline by setting the bootstrap.pipeline.yaml file.
+The pipeline will execute the bootstrap-pipeline.yaml task, which builds the initial empty pipeline using the bootstrap.sh script.
+Afterwards the pipeline will re-set itself to the created pipeline.
+This new pipeline will be able to check the configured git repositories and grow by itself.

 ## Setup-and-Forget